papagiannakis/Elements/pyEEL/notebooks/DL/genAI-zero2hero/Deep Learning Mastery in 3 Weeks.md

-# Deep Learning Mastery in 3 Weeks
+# Generative AI / Deep Learning Mastery in 3 Weeks

 ## A Coach-Style Learning Plan for Builders